-The headquarters of the Ministry of Shipping and Island Policy.
+A view of the headquarters of the Ministry of Shipping and Insular Policy.

-The floating museum HELLAS LIBERTY, one of the only three Liberty ships still 'alive' in the world, in her usual exposition spot, where she has been staying since 2010.
+The floating museum HELLAS LIBERTY, one of the only three Liberty ships still in existence worldwide, seen in her permanent docking spot, where she has been staying since 2010.

-The HELLAS LIBERTY in her permanent docking area.
+The HELLAS LIBERTY seen in her permanent docking area.